 This video has an excellent tutorial on how to properly latch the baby so that less damage is done and nipples can heal quickly.

 Did you experience cracked nipples?
 What are ways you healed them?
 If you have damaged nipples now -- please watch this video and know it gets better.
+Need to schedule a one-on-one?
+Use code: HEART2HEART.

 Until next time...